fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Testing forms

-In the previous tests we used the [fireEvent](https://testing-library.com/docs/api-events#fireevent) function for clicking buttons:
+In the previous tests, we used the [fireEvent](https://testing-library.com/docs/api-events#fireevent) function for clicking buttons:

 ```js
 const button = component.getByText('show...')